Deaf Studies Deaf Educ (DSDE)

 Department: College of Fine Arts and Comm

-This course will focus on the skills needed to work as an interpreter in secondary educational settings.
+This course will focus on advanced skills needed to work as an interpreter in secondary educational settings.
 This course is the fourth in a series of four interpreting courses.
 The majority of the work done in this course will be done in the consecutive/sight translation interpreting style.

-Prerequisite(s): DSDE 3301 and DSDE 3378
+Prerequisite(s): DSDE 3378

 Grade Mode(s): Standard Letter, Registrar do not use FN, Registrar do not use FS